anjanbharadwaj/FBLA-Accuracy/README.txt

 Q: I can't create an account on your dashboard!
 A: Make sure your password is over 6 characters and your username has an email provider attached (ex @gmail.com)

-Q: Where is the code for the game?
-A: The code in the game should be viewable from the 3D Player (not the zip) included in the project submission.

 FUTURE VISIONS
 - - - - - - - - - - - - -
 In the future, we hope to take advantage of the information on our dashboard to add machine-learning based